 Offshore Asset Protection

 The strongest Asset Protection you can establish is an offshore strategy involving an LLC and a Trust.
-What this does, is it removes your entire asset portfolio out of the U.S. legal system.
+What offshore asset protection does, is it removes your entire asset portfolio out of the U.S. legal system.
 You essentially put your assets into a legal system that has the strongest asset protection laws in the world.

 How it Works